Would you like to have your ideas heard and be a part of an event raising youth voices on climate action around Australia?

 The National Child and Youth Statement on Climate Change

 During the event, discussions about various climate topics will be documented.
 These discussions will contribute to the National Child and Youth Statement on Climate Change, providing input into the Global Youth Climate Statement submitted to the UNFCCC Conference of Parties (COP) climate negotiations.
-This document will also be shared with the Australian Government before the COP29 summit.
+This document will also be shared with the Australian Government before the COP30 summit later this year.